pdmxdd/personal-site/content/resume/index.md

 ### University of Missouri St. Louis - B.A.
 Psychology 2015

 I thoroughly enjoyed my time at UMSL.
-Originally my goal of going back to school after working as a programmer was two fold *to complete a bachelor's degree* and to *build knowledge/skills around successfully performing interviews*.
+Originally my goal of going back to school after working as a programmer was twofold - *to complete a bachelor's degree* and to *build knowledge/skills around successfully performing interviews*.

 At the time my career aspirations were to combine my technical skills with my soft skills to work towards a solution many companies face **evaluating and hiring tech talent**.
 At the time my dream job was to work as a technical interviewer.
 Someone that could combine technical knowledge and skills with human resource knowledge and skills to more effectively evaluate candidates for technical positions.
-I was able to work towards a solution to this goal in my time at LaunchCode.
+I was able to work towards a realization of this goal in my time at LaunchCode.

 {{% expand "I was able to work directly towards my aspiration throughout my tenure at LaunchCode.
 Click here to expand/collapse the story of my transition from UMSL to LaunchCode." %}}